KL-Turner/Mouse-Head-Fixation/README.md

 - Qingguang Zhang
 - Kevin Turner

 This is only a small sample set of the head-bars and holders used in the Drew Lab.
-If you are interested in other specific files, such as those used during neonate experiments or others not mentioned, contact Patrick Drew (pjd17@psu.edu).
+If you are interested in other specific files, such as those used during neonate experiments or others not mentioned, contact klt8@psu.edu.